enics-labs/salamandra/README.md

     #	and nand__i_and(.A({A[1:0]}), .Z(nand__A1A2));
     #	inv nand__i_inv(.A(nand__A1A2), .Z(Z));
     ```
-    we can see that it added it's inner nets, subcomponents and their connectivity
+    We can see that it added its inner nets,
+    subcomponents and their connectivity to itself,
-    to himself, with the prefix of belongs ("A1A2" -> "nand__A1A2")
+    adding the component name as a prefix (e.g., "A1A2" -> "nand__A1A2")

--   You can also add properties to objects(pin/net/bus/component) like add tpd value to pin, or 'is_clk' flag
+-   You can also add properties to objects (pin/net/bus/component) like add tpd value to pin, or 'is_clk' flag
-    and after that you can filter pins(or subcomponents/nets...) like this:
+    and after that you can filter pins (or subcomponents/nets...) like this:
     ```
     inv = Component('inv').set_property('is_optimized', True)  # set_property(property, value)
     inv.add_pin(Input('A').set_property('tpd', 0.1))